waggle-sensor/connectivity-LoRaWAN/README.md

 [application_server.external_api]
 # jwt_secret="verysecret" (the fourth key below the tag)
+# Use output from openssl rand command (instructions above)
 # The following is an example of a random base64 32-character key
 jwt_secret="TWpC5KJuWmoJ+fRWTLynCL/gfjur+TiPpvH5fd3JTmk="
 ```